Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 *Bring Your New Best Friend Home.*

-We are building a SAAS app that aims to connect pet finders and breeders together and improve the whole pet-finding business.
+The goal of this project is to build a SAAS app that aims to connect pet finders and breeders together and improve the whole pet-finding business.

 ![](https://img.shields.io/badge/ruby-3.1.2-informational) ![](https://img.shields.io/badge/rails-7.0.4-informational)